kevinash/kevinash.github.io/README.md

 _**Interested in writing a review?
 [Ping me on LinkedIn](https://www.linkedin.com/in/kashlik/) to get a FREE copy!**_

-How to use this book and online tools: this book works best with a subscription to my easy-to-use online artificial intelligence called Ask AI (https://askainow.com), where you can follow with practical exercises, examples, online tests and more.
+How to use this book and online tools: this book works best with a subscription to my easy-to-use online artificial intelligence called [Ask AI](https://askainow.com), where you can follow with practical exercises, examples, online tests and more.

 [![Ask AI](images/askai_logo.png)](https://askainow.com)